Sara Duterte: Threat to assassinate Marcos

 In the early morning of November 23, Duterte made an expletive-laden tirade against the Marcos administration during Lopez's press conference, wherein she claimed to have spoken with a contract killer to target President Marcos, his wife Liza, and House Speaker Romualdez in the event of her assassination.
 She made the claim in response to a vlogger's question over her security.
 Later that day, the administration deemed her threat against the president to be "clear and unequivocal" and thus treated as an "active threat" against the government.
 Duterte later clarified that her remarks were not serious threats but rather a reflection of her fear for her personal safety after hearing threats against her.
 Marcos pledged to prevent any "criminal attempts," but in response, Duterte stated she would not overlook the actions of the Marcos administration against her.
 She also claimed that the Marcos family was behind the assassination of former senator Ninoy Aquino.
 Romualdez called Duterte's claim of hiring a contract killer a direct threat to democracy.
 He also referred to the threat as "alarming and unprecedented."
 On November 26, 2024, the National Bureau of Investigation issued a subpoena to Duterte regarding her alleged assassination threat, which she eventually ignored.
+On September 4, 2026, a court in Quezon City issued an arrest warrant for grave threats against Duterte over her statements, posting bail the following day.